 After the namespace was created/adopted, the controller creates several ClusterRoles and ClusterRoleBindings that allow the project members to access related resources based on their roles.
 These RBAC resources are prefixed with gardener.cloud:system:project{-member,-viewer}:<project-name>.
 Gardener administrators and extension developers can define their own roles.
 For more information, see Extending Project Roles for more information.

 In addition, operators can configure the Project controller to maintain a default ResourceQuota for project namespaces.
-Quotas can especially limit the creation of user facing resources, e.g. Shoots, SecretBindings, Secrets and thus protect the garden cluster from massive resource exhaustion but also enable operators to align quotas with respective enterprise policies.
+Quotas can especially limit the creation of user facing resources, e.g. Shoots, SecretBindings, CredentialsBinding, Secrets and thus protect the garden cluster from massive resource exhaustion but also enable operators to align quotas with respective enterprise policies.

 ⚠️ Gardener itself is not exempted from configured quotas.
 For example, Gardener creates Secrets for every shoot cluster in the project namespace and at the same time increases the available quota count.
 Please mind this additional resource consumption.